cangulec/insight/readme.md

 * "hashtags" - hashtags found in the tweet
 * "created_at" - timestamp of the tweet

-Hashtags are cleaned of all unicode characters and then added to the graph if there are more than one hashtag in any given tweet.
+Hashtags are cleaned of all unicode characters, and then added to the graph only if there are more than one hashtag in any given tweet.
 Please note, if a hashtag contains only unicode characters, it will be ignored.

 The second feature treats the tweet that it is currently processing as the latest tweet and builds the graph/average only looking at tweets that arrived within 60 seconds of the current tweet.